 Using your university and seeking advice

-Some individuals find it difficult to promote their achievements and skills, while others are liable to saying too much.
-Getting a second opinion from others within your university such as a lecturer or student peer can save you from making basic mistakes and ruling yourself out of roles that are right for you.
+Some individuals find it difficult to promote their achievements and skills, while others are liable to say too much.
+Getting a second opinion from others within your university, such as a lecturer or student peer, can save you from making basic mistakes and ruling yourself out of roles that might be right for you.

 It may not always be the easiest advice to receive, but often a critical second opinion proves invaluable and your university will have a variety of means to offer this.

 - Go to as many networking events as possible, 9/10 jobs are earned through networking.